 · Hemp seeds are an excellent source of essential fatty acids including Omega 3, 6 and GLA in the perfect balance.
 They are a more digestible protein than meat, whole eggs, cheese, human milk, cows milk or any other high protein food.
 Rich in Vitamin E.

 · GLA, gamma linolenic acid, is an essential omega-6 fatty acid found in egg yolks that has been proven to naturally balance hormones.

 1/2 cup coconut yogurt

 1/2 teaspoon cinnamon

 1 tablespoon chia seeds & hemp seeds

-Chop soft fruit and banana into pieces and place in blender.
-Add coconut milk, maple syrup and nut butter to the blender and blend until smooth.
-Add the oats, mixed spice, coconut and chia seeds into two glass jars, and pour even amounts of fruit mixture into the jar and stir until combined.
+Add oats, almond milk, coconut yogurt, maple syrup, nut butter, chia seeds and hemp seeds to a bowl and stir until well mixed.
+Season with cinnamon and spoon into two glass jars.
 Screw lids onto the jars and refrigerate overnight.
-Overnight oats can be eaten chilled, directly from the jar for those in a rush, or poured into a bowl and eaten with added fruit, or warmed on the stove with a little milk for cold mornings.
+The next morning, eat your overnight oats chilled and directly from the jar, if you’re in a rush, or poured into a bowl with added fruit, or warmed on the stove with a little milk for cold mornings.